 - It is not easy to get an authentic brands in the market that is made from the right natural ingredients.

 As mentioned above, very little product is needed to give the desired smoky eye effect.
 Just draw on your eyelids gently and evenly spread it out with your ring finger.
-I will usually use the kajal as a base and top it off with black eyeshadow.
+I will usually use the kajal as a eyeshadow base for smoky eyes.
 If you want an intense look, draw it along your water line.
-Kajal eyeliner is a staple in my makeup kit as I find I can adjust it’s intensity according to how much product I put on my lids and it’s much more visible than using eyeshadow base, again, for the fraction of the price.
+Kajal eyeliner is a staple in my makeup kit as I find I can adjust it’s intensity according to how much product I put on my lids.